yasserqureshi1/Sneaker-Monitors/Shopify/README.md

 Change and add that as the url at the bottom of the script for any path on a Shopify store.

-### To Note...

-The Shopify monitors require some work.
-There are different types of ways that Shopify stores handle products so need to create solutions for those.
-This is currently being looked at and will be pushed to the repo, once complete.